GetZenProject/chs-element-android/README.md

 At first, you should have a Google Play Console account.
 You can create it [here](https://play.google.com/console/u/0/signup).

-Once you have a Google Play Console account, open the main page of Google Play Console (All Apps) and create an app in the right top corner.
+Once you have a Google Play Console account, open the main page of Google Play Console (All apps) and create an app in the right top corner.
 Follow the instructions there to create an app draft there.

 Now copy/fork this repository to your GitHub account and follow the steps below to build a first version of your app.